umakiyer/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
-All lots a re significantly different from mean (p-valoe is .06 )
+All lots a re significantly different from mean (p-value is .06 )

 ![image](./image/ttest_onesample.PNG)

 For Lot 1 we fail to reject null hypothesis as p- value is greater than the significance value( p- value =1)